-2014/15 - Chiller Plant Upgrade:
+o 2014/15 - Chiller Plant Upgrade:

-The original chiller which was at the end of its service life was replaced with a high efficiency variable speed compressor air cooled chiller along with new pumps and transformer upgrades.
+At the end of its service life, the original chiller was replaced with a highefficiency variable-speed compressor air-cooled chiller and new pumps and transformer upgrades.

 2017/18 - Boiler Plant Upgrade:

 Two 20-year old atmospheric boilers were replaced with two condenser boilers with reduced size and each sized for 75% of the design capacity.
 In addition, variable flow pumping was installed.